Francisco Silva (footballer, born 1986)

-Francisco Andrés 'Gato' Silva Gajardo (born 11 February 1986), known as Francisco Silva, is a Chilean professional footballer who plays as a defensive midfielder for Spanish club UD Montijo.
+Francisco Andrés 'Gato' Silva Gajardo (born 11 February 1986), known as Francisco Silva, is a Chilean professional footballer who plays as a defensive midfielder.
 He is considered one of the greatest Chilean defensive midfielders of all time.
 His winning penalty in Copa America Centenario gave Chile their second consecutive Copa America title.

 Club career

 Born in Quillota, Silva joined Universidad Católica's youth setup in 2000, aged 14.
 In 2005, he made his senior debuts, while on loan at lowly Deportes Ovalle, and appeared twice for the first-team in the following year.
 In 2007, he joined Osorno, also on loan, where he was ever-present in the promotion campaign.

 After his return, Silva established himself as a regular for the UC, and scored his first goal on 7 November 2009, in a 4–1 home routing over Universidad Concepción.

 Lecce

 In the 2010 summer Silva was linked to Lecce, but due to reductions in the non-EU registration quota (two for one during the summer) the deal collapsed, as the club already signed Rubén Olivera.